JanDevs/JanDevs/README.md

 ### Hello!
 <img src="https://github.com/AnderMendoza/AnderMendoza/raw/main/assets/line-neon.gif" width="100%">
 My name is Jan Luis, I'm 24 years old and am studying informatics engineering in UPIICSA.
-I like web development and have a lot of interest in frontend.
+I really like web development and have a lot of interest in frontend.
+I'm always willing to learn new things and helping others.
+My hobbies are baking cookies 🍪, D&D, drawing and listening to music!

+Fun Fact: I love cats 🐱

 Tools/languages